 The relationship between food sensitivity and rheumatoid arthritis is unclear and research is ongoing to continue to examine the issue.
 Some researchers have speculated that gut flora may play a role, but no clear evidence has been established.

-Although no food can cure RA, nutrition is paramount for anyone living with RA because both the disease and the medications used to treat it have been linked to nutritional deficiencies.
+Nutrition is paramount for anyone living with an autoimmune or inflammatory condition because both the disease and the medications used to treat it have been linked to nutritional deficiencies.

-Nutritional deficiencies abound with RA.
-Individuals living with the disease can become deficient as a result of weight loss and weakened health or as a result of the increased metabolic rate and protein breakdown associated with chronic inflammation.3 Further exacerbating the problem, some medications cause decreased appetite or digestive problems along with specific deficiencies.
+Individuals living with these conditions can become deficient as a result of weight loss and weakened health or as a result of the increased metabolic rate and protein breakdown associated with chronic inflammation.3 Further exacerbating the problem, some medications cause decreased appetite or digestive problems along with specific deficiencies.
 For example, methotrexate is often associated with a deficiency in folic acid.
-One often-overlooked cause of nutritional deficiency in RA is more simple—the pain and swelling associated with RA make food preparation difficult.
+One often-overlooked cause of nutritional deficiency is more simple—the pain and associated swelling can make food preparation difficult.

-Many people living with RA suffer from low levels of vitamin C, vitamin D, vitamin B6, vitamin B12, vitamin E, folic acid, calcium, magnesium, zinc, and selenium.
+Many people will suffer from low levels of vitamin C, vitamin D, vitamin B6, vitamin B12, vitamin E, folic acid, calcium, magnesium, zinc, and selenium.
 Food is always the optimal source of vitamins and minerals; however, some people may need to use supplements.
 It’s important to work with your physician to continually monitor and address nutritional deficiencies.

 Vitamin D Deficiency: There is a lot of recent debate over the relationship between vitamin D and RA.
 Vitamin D has been shown to modulate the immune system and its deficiency has been linked to the development of some autoimmune disorders, including multiple sclerosis.
 RA has also been associated with vitamin D deficiency.4 Some experts have concluded that vitamin D deficiency occurs at higher rates among individuals with autoimmune disorders and supplementation might be necessary.